zaphosting/docs/docs/vserver-windows-arksurvivalascended.md

 This will open the server's console in a command prompt and begin the startup process.
 If everthing occurs as expected, your server will be visible in the server list.
 Alternatively, you will be able to connect directly by opening the console in-game and running `open [your_ip_address]:7777`.

-You have successfully installed Ark: Survival Ascended on your Windows VPS.
+## Conclusion

+Congratulations, you have successfully installed and configurated the ARK-Survival-Ascended server on your VPS!
+If you have any further questions or problems, please contact our support team, who are available to help you every day!